 Group Supervision of Supervision

+Supervision of Supervision seminar.
 In this seminar interns will learn

 their own work with supervisees.
 The seminar utilizes didactic material, review

-of interns' supervision tapes, case presentations (one
+of intern supervision tapes, case presentations (one per intern per semester)

 and consultation on challenges experienced in supervision during the internship

 Intern Training Seminar

-Interns participate in a 1.5 hour biweekly
+Interns participate in a 1.5-hour biweekly

 Intern Training Seminar.
 Intern Training Seminars typically focus on basic

 topics are covered later in internship.
 For example, seminars on ethical

 issues in treatment, boundaries in therapy, and crisis intervention are offered

-in therapy are offered later.
+spiritual issues in therapy may be offered later.
 Seminars are presented

 by senior staff and invited guest speakers.

 Multicultural Seminar, three times a month.
 In this seminar interns will

-reflect on their own cultural identity and multicultural
+reflect on their own cultural identity and multicultural competence, identify

-range of audiovisual materials to enhance the learning experience.
+audiovisual materials to enhance the learning experience.

 Professional Development Seminar

-Interns participate in a 1.5 hour Professional Development seminar about three
+Interns participate in a 1.5-hour Professional

-times per semester.
-Discussion topics include special readings in professional development issues, job
+include special readings in professional development issues, job

 search/application/interview process, early career psychologist issues,

-dissertation defense, research activities, licensing, credentialing,
+dissertation defense, research activities, licensing, credentialing, self-care,

-about their internship experience.
+their internship experience.

 Group Therapy Seminar

 hour-long weekly case conference, which is attended by all CCPPS clinical

 staff.
 Clinical staff and interns present ongoing and complex cases for

 consultation and support.
 Interns make two formal case presentations during the